NEUROXO/NEUROXO/README.md

 - 👀 I’m interested in Electronics & Brain Computer  Interfaces
 - 🌱 I’m currently learning Neuroscience
 - 💞️ I’m looking to collaborate on Neuroscience & Rehablitation Projects
-- 📫 How to reach me on teamneuroxo@gmail.com
+- 📫 You can reach me on teamneuroxo@gmail.com
 - ⚡ Tagline: Taking Disability as Mission to Empower.

 <!---